skillaroo/build-your-web-dev-portfolio/README.md

 This repo contains a Astro.js portfolio built during Skillaroo's workshop on 10 Aug 2024.

-## Skillaroo Web Dev Portfolio Workshop Details
+## About the Workshop

-The workshop was held online on 10 Aug 2024.
-The goal of the worksgop to build a stellar portfolio page using HTML, CSS, JavaScript, Markdown, and Astro.js.
-Perfect for recent grads and tech career starters!
+ The goal of the workshop **"Build your Web Developer Portfolio"** was to build a stellar portfolio page using HTML, CSS, JavaScript, Markdown, and Astro.js.
+Perfect for recent grads and tech career starters to showcase their skills, projects, and blogs.

 ## Customizing the website